 Mandatory Flatwork Requirements in Ramona & Other San Diego County Fire Departments

 Some fire departments, as we see in Ramona, currently mandate that the surface of the driveway be paved or concrete regardless of the grade.
 Other municipalities have allowed DG if the grade is under a certain percent.
 It is important to factor in what the driveway requirements will cost.
 Typically, as the grade gets steeper, concrete is required.
 The same requirement is not consistent throughout the County.
 Even though the County of San Diego does all the plan checks for Ramona, Ramona Fire Department maintains jurisdiction over that area, and you must follow their requirements.
 Another thing to consider is where the turnaround must be situated.
 If your home is at the top of a hill, the turnaround cannot be at the bottom, so this will impact the placement or even size of your home.

 How to Buy Land Resources for San Diego County

 I hope that helps.
 If you want more information on buying land, you can visit our website at TFGonline.com.
 We have a ton of information; we have a “How To Buy Land Guide” that will provide an understanding on how to go through the due diligence process and make sure you cover everything you need when you’re buying land.
+If you would like to connect with a real estate agent or custom home builder that we trust please visit our partners’ page at realpropertytv.com.
 Thanks for your time and have a great rest of your day.